 Website – Our website has been kept up to date and attracted interest from both members and potential members.
 The Local History Hub pages are currently being redeveloped.

-Activity Groups
+Activity Groups:

 Planning

-Significant applications and decisions included-
+Significant applications and decisions during 2023 included –

 Local History Research